 We will listen to you, respond to your concerns, provide updates, and protect you by preventing and detecting crime.

-Our force covers around 10% of the geographical area of Wales, but is home to more than 1.2 million people, around 42% of the country’s entire population.
+Led by Chief Constable Peter Vaughan, our force covers around 10% of the geographical area of Wales but is home to more than 1.2 million people, around 42% of the country’s entire population.